 Chord Electronics never ceases to amaze me.
-This Chord Hugo TT 2 Review explains and illustrates why Chord Electronics consistently ups their game with every new product they introduce to the HiFi marketplace.
+This Chord Hugo TT 2 Review explains and illustrates why Chord Electronics consistently ups its game with every new product it introduces to the HiFi marketplace.
 That is a tall feat to accomplish consistently.

 Hugo, Hugo TT, and 2Qute History

 When the original Hugo, Hugo TT, and 2Qute were released, each one was not a huge jump in performance over the other in my opinion.
 What each did was meet certain ergonomic criteria.
 The Hugo was simply the pinnacle of portable audio.
 It really changed the playing field when it came to portable Amp and Dac combinations.

 After the initial success of the original Hugo, Chord quickly saw a way to turn the Hugo into three products.
 First, they stripped the DAC section out of the Hugo and created the 2Qute.
 Chord realized that a small compact DACis better suited for dedicated digital to analog conversion for your home or desktop system.
 No headphone amp was included, it was no longer powered by batteries. and it was simply a DAC.
 While the Hugo could be used as both a portable device, a dedicated DAC and a preamplifier for your home 2 channel audio system, the bottom line is it was not the best ergonomic fit for home audio use.
 There are USB and other digital connections on one side of the unit and analog outputs on the other so the unit had to be placed sideways in the rack and there was no remote.
 Ergonomically, it was challenging in this position for home audio and it was better suited on the desktop when used this way with a computer.

 Next, the Hugo TT (Table Top) was introduced as a dedicated desktop or Table Top solution for your office or home system.
 It utilized once again the same DAC as in the Hugo, but Chord Electronics added some extra fun features.